Find Cheap Auto Insurance Quotes in Florida

-Florida law mandates that all residents have car insurance.
-Despite this law, 23.8% of Florida drivers were uninsured in 2012.
-The Florida Automobile Underwriting Association was created to provide auto insurance to those drivers who have been otherwise unable to purchase insurance at a private company.
-Florida has set these laws in place to protect Florida drivers from potential losses after accidents, so it is in one’s best interest to find an auto insurance company that will provide coverage.
+Florida law mandates that all motorists have car insurance.
+Despite this law, 20.4% of Florida drivers were uninsured in 2019.
+FAJUA was created to provide auto insurance to Floridians who have been unable to purchase insurance at a private company.

 What is the Florida Automobile Joint Underwriting Association (FAJUA)?

-In 1973, the Florida Insurance Commissioner created the Florida Automobile Joint Underwriting Association.
-FAJUA was specifically created to provide coverage to high risk drivers.
-Commonly referred to as “The High Risk Market” or “Market of Last Resort”, FAJUA is a last ditch effort for high risk drivers who cannot find insurance elsewhere.
+In 1973 the Florida insurance commissioner created the Florida Automobile Joint Underwriting Association.
+FAJUA was specifically created to provide coverage to high-risk drivers.
+Commonly referred to as the "high-risk market" or "market of last resort," FAJUA is the final option for drivers who cannot find insurance elsewhere.

-FAJUA functions like any other private or voluntary company such as GEICO or Allstate, and they offer similar coverage.
-All insurers who are authorized to write automobile liability insurance or automobile physical damage insurance in Florida are required to be members of the Association.
-Each member contributes to the pool of funds which FAJUA policyholders receive their claims payments from.
-There are hundreds of providers of FAJUA located all across Florida.
-Other states such as New York and California have chosen to cater to high risk drivers by placing them in a residual pool and randomly distributing the drivers directly to other insurance companies.
+FAJUA functions like private and voluntary insurers, such as Geico or Allstate, and offers similar coverage.
+All insurers authorized to write automobile liability insurance or automobile physical damage insurance in Florida are required to be members of the Association.
+Each member contributes to the pool of funds that FAJUA policyholders receive their claim payments from.
+There are hundreds of FAJUA providers located all across Florida.

-Being a high risk driver comes at a high cost, and some of FAJUA's rates are up to 200% more than what customers would pay for similar plans at other companies.
-It is meant to be an intermediate source of insurance while the motorist builds a better driving history before accessing cheaper auto insurance in Florida's regular market.
+Being a high-risk driver comes at a high cost.
+FAJUA's rates are upwards of 200% more than customers would pay for similar plans at other companies.
+It is meant to be an intermediate source of insurance while the motorist builds a better driving history.
+Once they improve their record, they can get approved for through standard insurance companies.